MobilePayDev/MobilePay-AppSwitch-API/README.md

 _Please note that AppSwitch SOAP APIs are not available for new merchants.
 New merchants must instead use our REST APIs._

 The folder contains relevant documentation and WSDL-files for merchants using the SOAP-based solution.
-Please write to mp_appswitch@mobilepay.dk for example code regarding PKI factory and SOAP library.
+Please write to [help@mobilepay.dk](mailto://help@mobilepay.dk) for example code regarding PKI factory and SOAP library.

 ## AppSwitch best practice example
 In order to ensure a smooth user experience, we recommend all merchants follow our best practice implementation example.